Skip to main content

 • Trackings (Applications History): It contains crucial data points, including profile and job IDs and the status of each application.

-Recognizing that data distribution varies from client to client, we understand the necessity of a tailored approach, so we've adopted a multistage training process:
+Recognizing that data distribution varies from client to client, we understand the necessity of a tailored approach, so we've adopted a multistage testing process:

 We have produced a foundational general model easily adaptable to retraining using client-specific data.
 This approach ensures our AI stays in sync with the ever-evolving data distribution.

-Two fundamental points should be taken into consideration when preparing your training data:
+Two fundamental points should be taken into consideration when preparing your test data:

 • The data should be selected randomly.
 If any selection bias is applied during this selection process, the model's performance will be reduced.